yourfirstyearteaching/example_cs2_website/README.md

 pip3 install flask_frozen
 ```

-1. Clone this repository into a `WWW`, `www`, or `public_html` folder on a server, and `cd` into that folder. *(Note: this will put the basic website into your WWW folder, which may not be empty -- you should clone into an empty directory)* and E.g.:
+1. Clone this repository into a `WWW`, `www`, or `public_html` folder on a server, and `cd` into that folder. *(Note: this will put the basic website into your WWW folder, which may not be empty -- you should clone into an empty directory)* E.g.:
 ```
 git clone https://github.com/yourfirstyearteaching/example_cs2_website.git WWW cd WWW